SEO Optimization in The Age of Over-Optimisation

 • Image Alt Tag – adding concise text pertinent to the image is permissible.
 Adding multiple targeted exact-match keywords, promotional texts, sentences or sales pitches is not.

-• Bold emphasis on keywords – restrain the use of this technique and only apply it where it makes sense to emphasize a point, not to promote a targeted keyword phrase.
+• Bold emphasis on keywords – restrain the use of this technique and only apply it where it makes sense to emphasise a point, not to promote a targeted keyword phrase.

 • Keywords Tag – not used by Google et al any more, and its presence may potentially be seen as an indicator of over-optimisation efforts.

-• Description Tag – zero SEO traction.
+• Description Tag – zero SEO traction per se.
 In some cases, Google says that not generating descriptions on the page may actually deliver a better SERP outcome.
 That’s because the description Google displays will vary and highlight the keywords in the searcher’s query.
 If comprehensive and well-written, the same post may rank for multiple terms, thus variable descriptions may increase click-through…

-I think that as a website promotional tool, link quantity is done for.
+I think that, as a website promotional tool, link quantity is done for.
 Links need to be squeaky clean and sourced only from reputable and trustworthy sources.
-Google actively and severely penalises low-quality link acquisition schemes.
-At the same time, it appears to be reducing its previous dependence on links as a quality indicator.
-The age of enthusiastically generating links with the expectation of increasing good rankings is long past!
+Since at least 2012, Google has actively and severely penalised low-quality link acquisition schemes.
+At the same time, it has progressively reduced its previous dependence on links as a quality indicator.
+The age of enthusiastically generating links to increase rankings is long gone!

-If you have employed SEO contractors to actively build links month by month over a long period of time, you are bound to have issues to resolve.
-How to fix a Google Penguin penalty?
+If you have employed SEO contractors to actively build links month by month over a long period of time, you may now have issues to resolve.

-Given the apparent move from links as a major ranking signal, the punitive approach to a very old links problem seems spiteful, ruthless and unworthy of a company with the power Google wields.
-It’s also an extremely difficult problem to resolve and in severe cases, the most cost-effective option is to migrate the website to another domain!
+Given the apparent move away from links as a major ranking signal, the punitive approach to a very old links problem seemed spiteful, ruthless and unworthy of a company with the power Google wields.
+It’s also an extremely difficult problem to resolve, and in severe cases, the most cost-effective option is to migrate the website to another domain!

 Link penalties appear to be happening on multiple fronts, including;